cal-data-eng/sp25/syllabus.md

 ### Final Project

 We will have an **optional** final course project this semester.
-This will be an open-ended exploration of data systems, and you will submit a written final report.
-Details to be released after the midterm.
+This will be an open-ended exploration of data systems, and you will submit a written final report. <s>Details to be released after the midterm.</s> Released!

 ### Office Hours